American Indian languages

 The name "Iwarrika" literally means "Monkey" in the Akawaio language (in particular it refers to the

-had different words for many specific types of monkeys.)
+the Carib tribes had different words for many specific types of monkeys.)

 Acawai Flood Myth: